calgo-lab/BGR/README.md

 | SN_ResNet_LSTM_Emb      | **51.47** | 35.40          | 6.58           | 8.51           | 9.48           | 59.65          | 33.75          | 33.08          | 68.70          |
 | SN_PatchCNN_LSTM_CE     | 49.52          | 43.99          | 7.20           | 9.03           | 8.26           | 72.02          | **50.33** | 30.33          | 68.61          |
 | SN_ResNet_LSTM_CE       | 49.91          | **45.70** | **7.99** | 9.22           | 8.62           | **76.25** | 49.85          | **35.03** | 69.88          |

+# Conformalization

+We conducted preliminary experiments conformalizing our model (currently, only the version trained with a ResNet backbone and cross entropy).
+We were particularly interested in building an uncertainty-driven annotation pipeline, where SoilNet would defer annotaions to an expert whenever its uncertainty in any task was too high.
+To this extend, we tested multiple uncertainty ranking methods (Monte Carlo Dropout vs conformal intervals for Task 1 and Softmax entropies vs conformal sets in Task 3).

+Paper under review.

 # Repository Structure
 The repository is structured as follows (*only relevant files displayed*):